-While this Standard forms the backbone of the normative requirements of Canada's Forest Management Standard, additional normative and non-normative documentation exists (both national and international), which is meant to provide direction and guidance regarding the implementation of the Standard.
+While this Standard forms the backbone of the normative requirements of the FSC National Forest Stewardship Standard of Canada, additional normative and non-normative documentation exists (both national and international), which is meant to provide direction and guidance regarding the implementation of the Standard.
 Refer to the Reference List (at the end of the Standard) for a list of the relevant FSC Standards, policies, directives and guidance that apply as of the effective date of this Standard.
 Additional normative and non-normative documents, as well as adaptions or modifications of this Standard may become available over time.